Budget of the United Kingdom: Overview

 The UK fiscal year ends on 5 April each year.
 The financial year ends on 31 March of each year.
 Thus, the UK budget for financial year 2021 runs from 1 April 2021 to 31 March 2022 and is often referred to as 2021–22.

 Historically, the budget was usually released in March, less than one month before the beginning of the new fiscal year.
 Parliament was not expected to take action on a budget for the fiscal year until the summer, several months after the start of the fiscal year.
 For that reason, Parliament typically passed a "Vote on Account" in early spring that provided continuity of funding into the new fiscal year, up until the point that the new budget was enacted.
 The spending authorized in the Vote on Account was normally 45% of the amounts already authorized in the current fiscal year, taking into account the Main Estimates and any revised or Supplementary Estimates already approved by Parliament.
-Legislative action on the proposed budget generally aligned with the executive's original budget request; failure to carry the budget would regarded as tantamount to a vote of no confidence.
+Legislative action on the proposed budget generally aligned with the executive's original budget request; failure to carry the budget would be regarded as tantamount to a vote of no confidence.

 Since November 2017 the budget was moved to the Autumn, with a view to passing the Finance Act before the commencement of the Financial Year.
 Votes on Account should no longer be necessary.